Examples

 I want to export all layers using the image size, not the layer size.

-Uncheck or remove the Resize to layer size
+Uncheck the Resize to layer size

 I want to export only visible layers.